David

 0 Comments

-I'm 15 or so and I've been playing piano for just a year.
-I "practice" all the time.
-She is cute, she sings, she needs an accompanist for the church strawberry social.
-I step up.
-Though I'm way over my head, I'm keen to impress.
+I'm 15 or so and I've been playing piano for just a year when I got the call from a singer of my acquaintance.
+She is cute and she needs an accompanist for the outdoor church strawberry social.
+I accept.
+(Though I'm way over my head, I'm keen to impress.)

 We practice together.
 Somehow, I survive.
-However, I am about to learn the difference between the practice room and the stage or the difference between basic training and combat.
-Picture this: It's a beautiful day, the church hauls a small piano outside on the grass.
+However, I am about to learn the difference between the practice room and the stage.
+(I didn't imagine it is like basic training verses combat.)
+So, picture this: It's a beautiful day as I approach the piano the church has hauled onto the grass.
 The back of the piano faces the singer and the audience.
-We make our entrance.
-I sit down and my right leg starts to bounce uncontrollably against the underside of the piano.
+I confidently sit down, and immediately my right leg starts to bounce uncontrollably against the underside of the piano.
 People are looking around for the source of the noise.
 I remain deadpan behind the piano.
 She keeps singing.
 It mercifully ends.
-Lessons?
+Takeaways.
 1. "Superbia et ante ruinam" Pride goes before the fall.
 But the show must go on.
 2. Never underestimate the power of shameless audacity in a show business career.
-3. The magic of the performing arts is the illusion that it is easy.
+3. The magic of the performing arts is its illusion that it is easy.
 David Revised June 2023 Bach - The Complete Sonatas and Partitas for Solo Violin by Arthur Grumiaux Mozart: Fantasia in D minor Classical students 1.
 Phrasing: Notice how the performer tapers each 2-note slur 2.
 Chords: Notice how the performer "strums" the chord from the bottom to top note 3.
 Dynamics: When the music goes up in pitch so does the intensity and vice versa.
 This is a common effect in classical music performance.
 Furthermore, phrases which rise often start softer before the crescendo.
 4. Bach uses chromatic approach notes into chord tones measure three.
 Mozart uses these types of figures as well in the 10th measure of his Fantasia in D minor ten.
 Have fun.
 David Revised June 2023 Bach - The Complete Sonatas and Partitas for Solo Violin by Arthur Grumiaux Lockdown 2.0 Oh boy!

-Let us consider the benefit of sing the bass lines in the manner above
+Let us consider the benefit of singing the bass lines in the manner above

 Some thoughts: